Table of Contents

 It looks something like this:

-The last option being "General" is used for a fallback if any answer not matched by the user is there then this would be the ideal option to guide the chatbot forward.
+The last option, "General", is used for a fallback if any answer not matched by the user is there then this would be the ideal option to guide the chatbot forward.

-1. Save Answers in a variable: This field is to store the user's reply value into the variable.
+This field is to store the user's reply value into the variable.
 This variable then can be used to put into another condition or to display again what value that user chose.
-The below sample showing one case that can use this part.
+The below sample shows one case that can use this part.

-Step 2: Check value of variable and set condition
+Case 2: Check the value of a variable and set the condition

 This part is used to put validation against the customer's reply.
-Depend on which data we want the customer to fill in.
+Depends on which data we want the customer to fill in.

 ***Number:

-When choosing validation "Number", the user needs to fill in Min value and Max value.
+When choosing validation "Number", the user needs to fill in the Min value and Max value.

-There is a default validation message, user can also change it to their message eg "Sorry, number of items need to be more than 0 and not greater than 1000.
+There is a default validation message, user can also change it to their message eg "Sorry, the number of items needs to be more than 0 and not greater than 1000.
 Please try again".

 The last item of this part is "Exit chatbot if validation failed more than ... times".
-That is to trigger exit chatbot if a user still replies wrong after .... times.
+That is to trigger the exit chatbot if a user still replies wrong after .... times.
 Users should set up this option, otherwise, customers cannot quit the chatbot if they don't want to ask more related to the current chatbot.
-If a user still wants the system to keeps asking until the customer input the correct value, which means ignore the fallback, the user can fill the ...times = 0 times.
+If a user still wants the system to keep asking until the customer inputs the correct value, which means ignoring the fallback, the user can fill the ...times = 0 times.

 ***Date: